June 30, 2013 |

 April 22, 2013 |

 BRUSSELS -- Secretary of State John F. Kerry is to host a meeting of top Afghan and Pakistani leaders here this week in hopes of breathing new life into flagging Afghan peace efforts.
 The meeting set for Wednesday is to bring together Afghan President Hamid Karzai and his defense minister, Bismullah Khan Mohammadi, with Pakistani army chief Gen. Ashfaq Kayani and Foreign Secretary Jalil Abbas Jilani.
 A State Department official described the encounter as part of a series of three-way meetings that occur regularly at a lower level.

 April 21, 2013 |

-ISTANBUL, Turkey - Secretary of State John F. Kerry urged Turkish Prime Minister Recep Tayyip Erdogan to delay a planned visit to the Gaza Strip, saying it could jeopardize efforts to restart Israeli-Palestinian peace talks.
-Ending a two-day visit to Istanbul, Kerry told reporters Sunday that he believed that "it would be more helpful [for Erdogan] to wait for the right circumstance. ...
+ISTANBUL -- Secretary of State John F. Kerry has urged Turkish Prime Minister Recep Tayyip Erdogan to delay a planned visit to the Gaza Strip, saying it could jeopardize efforts to restart Israeli-Palestinian peace talks.
+Ending a two-day visit here, Kerry told reporters Sunday he believed that "it would be more helpful [for Erdogan] to wait for the right circumstance. ...
 We're trying to get off the ground, and we would like to see the parties with as little outside distraction as possible.